Geothermal heat pump connection in a new home foundation

-When in the heating mode, the refrigerant in the outside coil absorbs available heat which causes it to evaporate into a gas state.
+When operating in the heating mode, the refrigerant in the outside coil absorbs available heat which causes it to evaporate into a gas state.
 Then, the indoor coil does just the opposite, releasing the heat, and changing the refrigerant back to liquid.

 As stated above, heat pumps are best for moderate climes.
 When the thermometer mercury drops below 40 degrees, electric resistance coils must kick in to help (think of a bread toaster), decreasing efficiency.